aka411/tlsf-memory-allocator/README.md

 # Two-Level Segregated Fit Memory Allocator(TLSF)
-This project is a custom Two-Level Segregated Fit (TLSF) memory allocator implementation written in C++.
-TLSF is a high-performance dynamic memory allocator designed for environments where low-latency and deterministic performance are critical, such as embedded systems and real-time applications.
+This repository contains a high-performance, custom-built Two-Level Segregated Fit (TLSF) memory allocator implementation written in C++.
+The TLSF algorithm is optimized for low-latency, deterministic memory management, making it ideal for real-time and embedded systems.

-The allocator manages a pre-allocated memory pool and organizes free memory blocks using a two-level hierarchy of free lists.
-The core logic for segregating, coalescing, and managing memory is implemented to ensure high efficiency.

 ## Design Overview

-The Tlsf allocator organizes memory into a pool and manages it using a system of blocks.
-Each block contains metadata (headers and footers) to track its size and status.
+The TLSF allocator manages a pre-allocated memory pool, organizing it into a series of blocks.
+Each block is prefixed with a header and suffixed with a footer to store metadata such as size and allocation status.
+The memory pool itself is bounded by unallocatable sentinel blocks at the beginning and end, which act as boundary markers.

 ### **1. The Memory Pool Structure**